You Bring Me Joy (Mary J. Blige song)

 "You Bring Me Joy" is a song by American singer-songwriter Mary J. Blige.
 It was written by Blige, Sean "Puffy" Combs, Joel "Jo-Jo" Hailey, and Chucky Thompson for her second studio album, My Life (1994), while overall music production was helmed by Combs and Thompson with the vocal tracks being produced by Jo-Jo.
 The song is built around a sample of "It's Ecstasy When You Lay Down Next to Me" (1977) by singer Barry White.
 Due to the inclusion of the sample, Ekundayo Paris and Nelson Pigford are also credited as songwriters.

-"You Bring Me Joy" served as the third single from My Life and peaked at number 29 on the US Hot R&B/Hip-Hop Songs, also topping the Hot Dance Club Songs.
+"You Bring Me Joy" served as the third single from My Life and topped the US Billboard Dance Club Play chart.
+Charting alongside Blige's next single, "I Love You", it also reached number 57 on the Billboard Hot 100 and number 29 on the Billboard Hot R&B Singles chart.
+"You Bring Me Joy" was also a club hit in the United Kingdom, peaking at number five on the Record Mirror Club Chart.

 Critical reception

 Steve Baltin from Cash Box wrote, "Without achieving the notoriety of a Boyz II Men or Whitney Houston, Blige has quickly become one of the surest bets on both the pop and R&B singles charts, currently appearing twice on each chart.
 The latest single from her My Life album is sure to follow suit rapidly.
-Featuring a solid beat to accompany Blige’s sweet vocals, the track is a natural at a plethora of formats."
-Jonathan Bernstein from Spin noted, "The same piano intro that gave "Real Love" its irresistible bounce reappears to serve the same purpose in "You Bring Me Joy"."
+Featuring a solid beat to accompany Blige's sweet vocals, the track is a natural at a plethora of formats."
+Jonathan Bernstein from Spin noted, "The same piano intro that gave 'Real Love' its irresistible bounce reappears to serve the same purpose in 'You Bring Me Joy'."